Larke12/twiccian/README.md

 to watch [Twitch.tv](http://twitch.tv) streams without the use of Flash.
 Twitch.tv is a very common platform for streaming games and speedruns, but suffers from the fact that the web player and chat are built on Flash, seriously impacting the battery life and system usage of many computers.
+Twiccian also plans to allow for local notifications and design features to remove the need for a browser and certain extentions/plugins.

 ## How it's created